 Halo – the key to safe and secure long-range operations

 The mapping and surveying of large areas will mean that your drone will pass through various communications environments and contend with switching between different networks and protocols.
 Until now, no communications solution was able to offer a robust way to deal with this challenge in a way that provides close to 100% connectivity and uptime.

 Elsight’s Halo platform provides a powerful solution to the problem of failover and inconsistent communications.
-Automatically aggregating all the available networks (3G/4GLTE/5G*/RF) at any time in any location, the flexible, lightweight system provides a secure communications tunnel that always selects the most suitable options for your needs.
+Automatically aggregating all the available networks (3G/4GLTE/5G*/RF) at any time in any location, the flexible, lightweight system utilizes SASE security through a secure communication tunnel that always selects the most suitable options for your needs.
 Halo’s unique Sixth Sense bonding capability constantly utilizes and monitors all available links, checking for compromised channels.

 Halo will also provide BVLOS mapping and surveying drones with a reliable, efficient way to send captured data back to base or to a cloud computing center, allowing data to be processed even faster.
 For autonomous operations, Halo can also allow you to offload processing for functions such as navigation and detect-and-avoid to the cloud, thus reducing the SWaP footprint of your drone design.

 As the industry adapts to the new demands arising from the need to scale up for BVLOS, now is the time to think about developing your certifiable drone platform.
 Whether you want to provide large-scale geospatial data collection, long-distance corridor mapping, or construction surveying, Elsight can help you seamlessly integrate Halo into your UAS unmanned platform, saving development time and costs and allowing you to be first to market.